simplylogicninjas/sl-widget-tooltip/README.md

 ## 1\.
 Description

+A tooltip is a brief, informative message that appears when a user interacts with an element.
 You can use this widget to display a tooltip when hovering over any element.
 Any element can be used as a trigger for the container.
 The content-container content is only loaded when hovering over the trigger.
 No need to create a class for every tooltip.
 The tooltip is customizable.

 ### 1.1 Browser example